 Vehicle Dealers and the Recreation Passport Program

 The Recreation Passport gives Michigan residents access to all state-owned parks and public boating access sites.
 The passport replaces the daily or annual park stickers issued by the Department of Natural Resources.
-Passports cost $11 for an automobile, $5 for a motorcycle and may be renewed each year.
-Nonresidents are not affected.
-They will continue to purchase the $8 daily or $29 annual nonresident vehicle entry permit from the DNR.
+Passports cost $11 for an automobile, $6 for a motorcycle and may be renewed each year.
+Nonresidents may purchase the $9 daily or $32 annual nonresident vehicle entry permit from the DNR.

 The Recreation Passport program is administered by the DNR but the passports themselves are issued through the Secretary of State.
 They are available at any Secretary of State office when residents purchase or renew a license plate.
 Passports may also be purchased when renewing a license plate by mail, online or at a Self-Service Station.